pickyourtrail_logo

 1. Attend International Events and Exhibitions

-DWTC organises trade shows that are recognised worldwide, like GITEX Global (technology), Gulfood (culinary trade) and Arab Health (medical industry).
-Under the same roof, visitors are able to be exposed to innovation, business networking and live demonstrations.
+DWTC organizes trade shows that are recognized worldwide, like GITEX Global (technology), Gulfood (culinary trade), and Arab Health (medical industry).
+Under the same roof, visitors experience innovation, business networking, and live demonstrations.

 2. Explore the Convention & Exhibition Halls